HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Usage.md

     If de-duplicating bam files and you have paired-end alignments, use the `--deduppair` option to de-duplicate as paired-end alignments, but the remainder of the pipeline as single-end.

+## Variation with MNase-Seq

+Processing MNase-Seq files can be done, but with caveats.
+Generally, "peaks" are not necessarily called in these types of analysis for a few reasons.
+First, the number of differences are so many that it considerably reduces statistical significance scores for peaks to be called.
+Second, shifts in nucleosomes can create differences that are generally too small to be reliably called.
+Third, differences between conditions can go in either direction, up or down, and Macs2 is not suited for these types of differential significance calls.

+In personal experience, calling differences as a delta coverage score is generally more reliable.
+See the [generate_differential.pl](applications.md#generate_differentialpl) application as a convenient tool to do this.

+Duplication is also a concern, and similar to ATAC-Seq, MNase-derived nucleosome fragments exhibit extremely high biological duplication.
+The same cautions should be applied with MNase-Seq as with ATAC-Seq (see above).

 # Interpretation and advanced analysis